BushidoUK/Open-source-tools-for-CTI/Anti-Phishing Tools.md

 PhishTank - https://www.phishtank.com/

-If you're confused Ask one of these guys! -> https://phishunt.io/community/
+If you're confused, ask one of these guys! -> https://phishunt.io/community/

 ```